 The U.S. Marshall Service can also assist with voter education, voter registration and mail voting, foster greater collaboration among jails, community groups and election officials, and hold itself accountable to the goal of increasing access to the ballot for voters in jail by publishing jail voting policies and best practices and tracking data on civic engagement.

-Finally, the VA and Institute of Museum and Library Services could help justice-involved voters by providing up-to-date, accurate information for people that they interact with.
-A significant number of veterans interact with the justice system, and many justice-involved voters turn to librarians to learn more about the rights restoration process in their state.
+Finally, the VA and Institute of Museum and Library Services could help voters by providing up-to-date, accurate information for people that they interact with.
+A significant number of veterans interact with the criminal legal system, and many turn to librarians to learn more about the rights restoration process in their state.

 No citizen should be disenfranchised simply because of misinformation.
-Federal agencies must do more to support the ability of justice-involved voters to have access to the ballot.
+Federal agencies must do more to support the ability of formerly incarcerated voters to have access to the ballot.